roosterMAP/rmKit-docs/docs/source/uv.rst

 * ``Local Slam``: Holding down **Ctrl** will also change the direction button style; this time with a yellow dot.
 Pressing these will evaluate each selected uv-discontinuous element individually and move their respective bounds such that they are flush with a side/corner of the unit uv square.

 * ``Anchor`` : Holding down **Alt** changes the directional button stile to include a red dot.
 Pressing these will toggle the state of the anchor for future transformations.
 An **Anchor** is a pinned corner or side of a bounding box.
-Subsequent transformation are done relative to this anchor.
-For example, anchoring the top left corner and rotating using the ``Rotate`` buttons bellow will rotate about the top left corner of the selection.
-This can be particularly usefull for things like scale and flip operations as well.
+Subsequent transformations are done relative to this anchor.
+For example, anchoring the top left corner and rotating using the ``Rotate`` buttons below will rotate about the top left corner of the selection.
+This can be particularly useful for things like scale and flip operations as well.

 Rotate
 ------

-* ``Rotate``: Pressing the rotate buttons will rotate clockwise or counter-clickwise by the angle amound specified in the center of the Rotate GUI buttons.
+* ``Rotate``: Pressing the rotate buttons will rotate clockwise or counter-clockwise by the angle amount specified in the center of the Rotate GUI buttons.
 If an **Anchor** point is set, rotations are done about the point in the evaluated bounds.

 * ``Rotate Local``: Holding down **Ctrl** will change the rotate button style; this time with a yellow **L**.
-Pressing these will evaluate each selected uv-discontinuous element individually and move their separatly.
+Pressing these will evaluate each selected uv-discontinuous element individually and move their separately.
 If an **Anchor** point is set, rotations are done about the point in the evaluated bounds.

 Scale